-- The open space, or the relevant part, is surplus to local requirements and will not be needed in the long-term; or - The loss of open space is to be replaced by at least equivalent or better in terms of quantity, quality and accessibility and there will be no overall negative impact on the provision of open space; or - The development is for alternative sports and recreational provision, which meets locally identified needs and clearly outweighs the loss of the current or former use.
+- a) The open space, or the relevant part, is clearly shown to be surplus to local requirements and will not be needed in the long-term; or - b) The loss of open space is to be replaced by at least equivalent or better in terms of quantity, quality and accessibility and there will be no overall negative impact on the provision of open space; or - c) The development is for alternative sports and recreational provision, which meets locally identified needs and clearly outweighs the loss of the current or former use.

-Residential development will be required to provide open and play space to meet the needs of new residents.
-Where possible, development shall address any additional identified deficiencies in open space highlighted within the most recent Open Space study.
+Residential development will be required to provide open and play space to meet the needs of new residents, having regard to any relevant standards, or provide an offsite contribution towards improving the quantity or quality of existing open spaces.
+Where possible, development shall address any additional identified deficiencies in quantity or quality of open space highlighted within the most recent Open Space study.

-9.127 Any proposals for development on all or part of open space should be accompanied by a detailed assessment of that open space.
+- 9.128 Any proposals for development on all or part of open space should be accompanied by a detailed assessment of that open space.
 The quantity, type and primary purpose of the open space in question will determine the extent and type of assessment required.
 For example, open space which is primarily parks and amenity open space would perhaps have an assessment that had greater emphasis on the recreational value of the open space, whilst natural greenspace would have more detail on the ecological values.
-If the open space is multi-functional in terms of acting as a buffer/ aesthetic value as well as being of ecological value, then an assessment would be expected to clearly demonstrate that the loss of that open space would not be detrimental to any of the functions and purposes of that open space.

-- 9.128 In addition to allocated open space and Public Rights of Way, the Council will seek to protect any open space which has public value, including those not shown on the adopted Policies map.
-Non-designated open space can have additional value which can include visual, usable, recreation and biodiversity benefits.

-- 9.129 In the circumstance where the Education Authority has received approval for the disposal of surplus school playing fields from the Secretary of State, in accordance with Section 77 of the Schools Standards and Framework Act 1998, an exception may be made to this policy where equivalent or greater community benefits are provided.

-- 9.130 There is a wide range of multi-functional recreational, amenity and natural greenspaces within the Borough.
+If the open space is multi-functional in terms of acting as a buffer/ aesthetic value as well as being of ecological value, then an assessment would be expected to clearly demonstrate that the loss of that open space. - 9.129 In addition to allocated open space and Public Rights of Way, the Council will seek to protect any open space which has public value, including those not shown on the adopted Policies map.
+Non-designated open space can have additional value which can include visual, usable, recreation and biodiversity benefits. - 9.130 In the circumstance where the Education Authority has received approval for the disposal of surplus school playing fields from the Secretary of State, in accordance with Section 77 of the Schools Standards and Framework Act 1998, an exception may be made to this policy where equivalent or greater community benefits are provided. - 9.131 There is a wide range of multi-functional recreational, amenity and natural greenspaces within the Borough.
 These open spaces can be defined as space which acts as a focus for the community, contributes to community cohesion and development, landscape conservation, biodiversity conservation, visual amenity and tranquillity, environmental sustainability and climate change resilience, active and passive recreation, and the local economy.
-Examples of multi-functional green space provision can include:

-- Parks and gardens

-- Recreational grounds
+Examples of multi-functional green space provision can include: - Parks and gardens - Recreational grounds

-- Playing fields

-- Amenity open space in residential developments, including incidental green space

-- Allotments and community gardens

-- Cemeteries and churchyards

-- Open spaces of historic significance

-- Woodland

-- Natural grasslands and wetlands

-- Informal provision for children and young people

-- Public Rights of Way

-- River and green corridors

-- 9.131 The NPPF requires local planning authorities to ensure that sufficient open space is provided to meet the needs of communities.
-The Open Space Study (2018)68 describes the quantity, quality and accessibility of open spaces within the Borough.
-It utilised evidence studies gathered in support of previous Local Plans, and available best practice guidance to derive a series of quantity, quality and accessibility standards for assessing current open space provision in Fareham.
-The results showed that overall, the Borough has a relatively good provision of Natural Greenspace, Parks and Amenity Open Space and Young People Provision (includes children's play equipment and youth provision).
-However, there is a noticeable shortage of some of these types of open spaces in a few wards against the standards.
-The Open Space Study provides further details on this.